TelemetryHarbor/harbor-docs/docs/getting-started/harbor-types.md

 ---
 sidebar_position: 4
 title: Harbor Types
-description: Learn about the different types of Harbors available in Telemetry Harbor, their data models, and ingestion methods.
+description: Learn about the different types of Harbors available in Harbor Scale, their data models, and ingestion methods.
 ---

 # Harbor Types

-Telemetry Harbor offers different "Harbor Types" to cater to various data storage and processing needs.
+Harbor Scale offers different "Harbor Types" to cater to various data storage and processing needs.
 Each Harbor Type is optimized for specific use cases and may have its own data model and ingestion endpoints.

 ## General Harbor